What Is a Trademark?

-A trademark is a design, word, phrase, symbol—or a combination of these elements—that is unique to a brand’s good or service.
+A trademark is a design, word, phrase, or symbol—or a combination of these elements—that is connected to a particular brand’s good or service.
 Trademarks are a form of intellectual property that help companies stand apart from the crowd while helping consumers tell brands apart.

 Types of Trademarks

-There are two types of marks to choose from when federally registering a trademark with the United States Patent and Trademark Office: word marks and design marks.
-The mark type you choose will impact which elements of the mark receive legal protections.
+There are two types of marks most commonly chosen when federally registering a trademark with the United States Patent and Trademark Office: word marks and design marks.
+(Sound marks are their less common counterpart.)
+The trademark type you choose will impact which elements of the mark receive legal protections.